 High altitude training systems enable climbers to pre-acclimatize at home, drastically improving the success rate, safety and enjoyment of the climb.

 Altitude training systems simulate high altitudes to induce beneficial biological adaptations in the body.
-Besides going to (and staying in) high altitude places, using a high altitude training system is only way to pre-acclimatize to high altitude before your trip.
+Besides going to (and staying in) high altitude places, using a high altitude training system is the only way to pre-acclimatize to high altitude before your trip.

 Everyone can benefit from using altitude training systems to pre-acclimatize to the high altitude.
 The altitude training system reduces the percentage of oxygen in the air you breathe.
 Through regular use, the body undergoes physiological changes to cope with the lower oxygen level.